New for 2020

 David Morgan got the chance to see the railway close up in all its decrepit glory when in the spring of 1934 he travelled from Birmingham to visit the Bishop’s Castle Railway.
 He was only sixteen at the time and yet to follow his career in railway engineering.
 We can only guess at how he got to know about the Bishop’s Castle Railway, but by 1934 its reputation in railway circles must have been well known.
 Craven Arms would have been an easy journey for a youth of sixteen, probably travelling to Shrewsbury, then changing to the Shrewsbury to Hereford line to reach Craven Arms in good time.
 He wrote this account following his visit, not only the copious notes and descriptions, but all the drawings and sketches as well.
 This was all typed and bound in a hard cover, and with several pictures he took with his box brownie camera.

 Perhaps it was written as a school or college project, perhaps just for his own enjoyment.
 We shall never know.
 Fortunately after David passed away his family had the foresight to keep it safe and eventually it was kindly donated to the Bishop’s Castle Railway Society.
 Thus it was saved from the fate of so many similar documents, namely the skip or rubbish dump.
 The original now safely resides in the Bishop’s Castle Heritage Resource Centre, but the Society felt that the wider public should have the opportunity to share David’s memories and interest in the Bishop’s Castle Railway.
 So jump on board the “Castle” train and join David Morgan on his trip down the Onny Valley.
-Click here for Book Order Form
+Click here for Web Book-Order-Form

 The Railway to Bishop`s Castle by Peter Broxholme